moppedijk/mono/README.md

 - Add design tokens structure with primitives, semantic, and component
 - Consider renaming ui-common to ui-components
 - Consider renaming ui-base to ui-foundation
-- Run linter and tests on merge, push or commit (local or in pipeline)

 ## Chores